JediLuke/flamelex/README.md

 use the mechanism of firing actions, which correctly processes the input and propagates it through the internal messaging infrastructure of Flamelex.

+## A short note on 'modes'

+There are several famous & intelligent engineers who are strongly opposed to the concept of modes - and I respect their opinion; it is not without merit.
+Modes are complicated and unintuitive to the user.
+They require training and practice to use effectively - when that is achieved though, it has been my experience in using vim at least, that a very satisfying, intuitive (or perhaps just, performed in the "back of my mind", not the same part that likes to think about what I'm programming), efficient & economical form of Human-Computer interaction.
+So yeah, I think if people want to maximize their bandwidth when interacting with computers, I think it's worth learning a modal editor.

+In a future life, when we're all Start Fleet officers, we can continue the discussion, about whether or not modes would be a good/bad idea in LCARS.

+In Flamelex, I treat modes as a strictly user-input side concern.
+The mode changes what happens when you press the buttons.
+It changes how some things are rendered.
+However, nothing "internal" to Flamelex ever changes.
+There is no concept of a mode in the `Buffer` API, for example.
+Changing the mode, doesn't affect the result of any of those underlying functions, there is no internal state in that part of the application which understands modes.

+Right now, modes are global.
+Insert mode will put the active Buffer, into insert mode.
+It might be prudent at some point to scope modes to active (or not?)
+Buffers/Windows.

 ## the Flamelex API